-At the date of this report the Board has entered into a contract with Wonthaggi Golf Club to lease a parcel of land for future expansion, at a cost of \$70,000 per annum.
-This lease is for 25 years, conditional upon Wonthaggi Golf Club gaining planning permission within 24 months to allow for future expansion.
+At the date of this report the Board is in the process of negotiating a contract with the Wonthaggi Golf Club to extend the lease for a parcel of land for future expansion, at a cost of \$70,000 plus GST per annum.
+The draft terms of the lease allow for 2 years from 1 July 2021 with 3 further options of 10 years from the date of issue of an occupancy permit, with an annual rent review clause.